Jewish center bomb threats: What the callers said

 There were no demands issued and there was no conversation with the caller, Shtulman said.
 "This person was off the phone pretty quickly."

-The school also received a call in May 2016.
+The school also received a threatening call in May 2016.

 "That was much more frightening because it hadn't happened anywhere else," Shtulman said.